Ryan Kesler: Early career

 Kesler's play as a freshman earned him an honorable mention for the CCHA All-Rookie Team.
 He was also named CCHA Rookie of the Week three times, CCHA Rookie of the Month once, and was awarded Ohio State's George Burke Most Valuable Freshman award.
-Following the season, Kesler entered the 2003 NHL Entry Draft ranked sixteenth overall among North American skaters.
+Following the season, Kesler entered the 2003 NHL Entry Draft ranked 16th overall among North American skaters.
 On June 21, 2003, he was drafted 23rd overall by the Vancouver Canucks.

 Upon being drafted, Kesler considered returning to Ohio State for his sophomore season or joining the Brampton Battalion, who still held his OHL rights.
-However, less than two months after being drafted, Kesler signed a three-year, $2.475-million entry level contract with the Canucks, complemented by an $850,000 signing bonus.
+However, on August 18, 2003, less than two months after being drafted, Kesler signed a three-year, $2.475-million entry-level contract with the Canucks, complemented by an $850,000 signing bonus.
 After attending Canucks training camp and playing in five preseason games, Kesler was cut by the Canucks and sent to their American Hockey League (AHL) affiliate, the Manitoba Moose.
-Kesler began his first professional season with the Moose, but was recalled by the Canucks in November and made his NHL debut on November 24, 2003, in a 2–1 loss to the Toronto Maple Leafs, recording one shot on goal and 12:12 of ice time.
-He scored his first career NHL goal on November 29 against Calgary Flames goaltender Jamie McLennan in a 4–4 tie.
-For the remainder of the season, Kesler split time between the Canucks and the Moose, finishing his season with 5 points in 28 Canucks games and 11 points in 33 Moose games.